Susan Hutson: Police oversight

-Election as Sheriff
+2021 election

-In April 2021, Hutson announced she would run for Orleans Parish Sheriff against longtime Sheriff Marlin Gusman, who had held the position since 2004, in the elections to be held that November.
-A progressive, she focused her campaign on criminal justice reform and advocated against plans to expand the Orleans Parish jail.
+In April 2021, Hutson announced she would run for sheriff of Orleans Parish against the longtime incumbent sheriff Marlin Gusman, who had held the position since 2004, in the elections to be held that November.
+Her campaign was focused on criminal justice reform and advocated against plans to expand Orleans Parish Prison.
 She was endorsed by New Orleans District Attorney Jason Williams.
 Hutson also received a donation of $200,000 from Meta CEO Mark Zuckerberg, which was more than all of her other donations combined.

-On November 13, Hutson placed second in the nonpartisan primary election, 13 points behind Gusman.
+On November 13, 2021, Hutson placed second in the nonpartisan primary election, 13 points behind Gusman.
 Because Gusman failed to earn 50% of the vote, he and Hutson advanced to the general election.
-On December 11, Hutson won with 53% of the vote.
+On December 11, 2021, Hutson won with 53% of the vote.

 Tenure

 Hutson was sworn in on May 2, 2022, becoming the first female sheriff of New Orleans and the first Black female sheriff in Louisiana.

 In August 2022, inmates at the Orleans Parish jail barricaded themselves inside a pod and demanded better conditions, including better food and medicine, more adequate entertainment, and a washer and dryer.
 After multiple days, a sprinkler system was activated inside the pod, and Hutson instructed personnel to break in, ending the standoff.
 None of the prisoners’ demands was considered.

 In April 2023, Hutson proposed a ballot measure that would have generated $11.7 million a year for the sheriff’s office by increasing property taxes.
 The measure failed with 91% of voters rejecting it.

 In July 2023, federal jail monitors found that jail conditions, which started falling in 2020 under Gusman, had continued to decline under Hutson.
 The report stated that despite cooperation from Hutson, conditions did not improve, with drug smuggling and frequent violence among inmates.
 It attributed this decline to a lack of resources and staff.

-Hutson’s opposition to the expansion of the Orleans Parish jail, on which she centered her campaign, was ultimately unsuccessful after a federal judge in 2023 denied Hutson’s motion and ordered the city to begin construction.
+Hutson's opposition to the expansion of the Orleans Parish Prison, on which she centered her campaign, was ultimately unsuccessful after U.S. district judge Lance Africk denied Hutson’s motion in 2023 and ordered the city to begin construction.
 Hutson denounced the decision but nonetheless vowed to follow it.

+2025 election

+Hutson ran for reelection as sheriff of Orleans Parish in 2025 and received the third most votes in the election held on October 11, 2025, won by Michelle Woodfork.